affidaty-blockchain/trinci-sdk-assemblyscript/wiki/build_test_deploy.md

 - `npm run publish:local` - sends publish transaction to a local node.
 Change script in `package.json` to match your node instance settings.
 - `npm run publish:testnet` - sends publish transaction to the TRINCI tesnet
 - `npm run publish:mainnet` - same as previous, but for the mainnet.
 > Note that in order for a contract to be published on testnet or mainnet, it's hash must be preauthorized first.
+> Also publisher account must have enough fuel.